actuallypav/actuallypav.github.io/README.md

 ## Features

 The terminal currently supports basic commands, displaying my projects and experience in a fun, interactive way.
-Building this site has also enhanced my JavaScript skills, and I now feel confident in my proficiency.
+Building this site has also enhanced my JavaScript skills.

 ## Future Plans

-I plan to expand the terminal's functionality by adding more interactive features, aiming to provide a dynamic user experience.
+I plan to expand the terminal's functionality by adding more interactive features, aiming to provide more of a sandbox-like experience.

 Feel free to explore and discover more about my work.